-At Oxford Royale Summer Schools, our Special Educational Needs Inclusion Coordinators (SENCOs) are an appropriate member of staff.
+At Oxford Royale Academy, our Special Educational Needs Inclusion Coordinators (SENCOs) are an appropriate member of staff.
 They are responsible for the day-to-day provision for SEN. The SENCOs maintain and oversee all records for students with SEN, and will liaise with other staff about the needs.

 We will ensure:

-Oxford Royale Summer Schools commits to reviewing any Medical, Religious or Disability requests or requirements on an individual basis.
+Oxford Royale Academy commits to reviewing any Medical, Religious or Disability requests or requirements on an individual basis.

 Should a Student have any particular requirements as a consequence of any disability or for other medical or religious reasons the Student shall notify Oxford Programs Ltd. in writing at least 60 days prior to the course start date so that non-standard adjustments can be considered and, if deemed appropriate, made.
 Oxford Programs Ltd. reserves the right to request medical evidence in such form as it in its absolute discretion deems appropriate of a medical complaint or disability giving rise to the requirements.